amanrai31/NodeJS/nodeWorking.md

 **Node design Philosophy => Optimized for I/O-bound concurrency, not CPU-bound computation.**

-- The request which comes to nodeJs server 1st comes to `event-queue`.

 - `Blocking(Sync) & non-blocking(Async) operations` (Non-blocking task resolves normally & offloads work to OS or `libuv thread pool` and blocking task - it executes in main node thread(JS thread) & because it engages the main thread itself(hence blocking the event-loop) that is why we avoid using sync code.
 Number of treads(default =4, or equal to number of CPU-cores)

 ```